Making freight truly paperless: e-CMR

 In February 2008, a protocol was added to the CMR Convention, which requested that CMR could be managed electronically, via ‘e-CMR’.
-This protocol entered into force on 5 June 2011, and so far, 11 countries have ratified this new electronic system.
-These include Bulgaria, Czech Republic, Denmark, Estonia, Latvia, Lithuania, France, Netherlands, Slovakia, Spain and Switzerland, with additional countries showing strong interest.
+This protocol entered into force on 5 June 2011, and to date 16 countries have acceded including: Bulgaria, Czech Republic, Denmark, Estonia, France, Iran, Latvia, Lithuania, Luxembourg, Netherlands, Russia, Slovakia, Slovenia, Spain, Switzerland and Turkey.

 e-CMR officially launched in January 2017 with the first ever border crossing to use electronic consignment notes between Spain and France, proving that the system works and is simple to implement and use.
 It is likely to prompt other countries to join – therefore increasing the potential for common benefit.

 CMR brings many benefits, e-CMR brings more

 In its paper-based format, the CMR consignment note brings many benefits: it harmonises contractual conditions for goods transported by road and helps facilitate goods transport overall.
 A global e-CMR solution would retain all these benefits, but would make the system more modern, by removing paperwork and handling costs.
-This is why IRU has implemented a global e-CMR solution, in close partnership with its members.
+This is why IRU supports its members and the wider industry in adopting e-CMR.

 Some of the key benefits to e-CMR include: